Unsupervised learning 'credit card clients'

 Orlando Joaqui Barandica

-My research interests include energy markets, asset and liability management, quantitative finance, applied econometrics and statistical, and data visualization.
+My research interests include energy markets, business analytics, quantitative finance, applied econometrics and statistical, and data visualization.

 Related